 Limitations of the Cloud

-One of the downsides of the Ichimoku Cloud is that it is based on historical data.
+- One of the downsides of the Ichimoku Cloud is that it uses historical data.
 Historical tendencies may not repeat in the future as traders may expect.

-Like any technical indicator, the Ichimoku Cloud may produce false signals.
-Also, depending on the time frame the indicator is applied to, it may not account for larger trends.
+- Like any technical indicator, the Ichimoku Cloud may produce false signals.
+Also, depending on the time frame of the indicator, it may not account for larger trends.